sfc-gh-mwalli/CortexAgentStreamlit/README.md

 ## Parent-managed OAuth (Track B: `feat/oauth-parent`)

 This branch removes PAT and in-app OAuth.
 A tiny parent page performs OAuth and hands the authorization code to the Streamlit child.
 The child exchanges the code server‑side and manages refresh.
+Defaults are tailored for Snowflake OAuth; External OAuth examples (Entra/Okta) are below.

 - Parent page: `parent/index.html`
   - PUBLIC + PKCE client (Snowflake OAuth for proto; Entra/Okta for External OAuth later)